Bayesian data-driven discovery of partial differential equations with variable coefficients: Numerical Results

 The numeral solutions are then used to generate derivatives and construct the linear system in (\ref{gi2.2}).
 Threshold BGL-SS is used along with SGTR and Group Lasso to solve the same regression.
 The results are shown in Figure \ref{nr1.2}.

 Three algorithms are tested with three different levels of white noise added to the data.
-For threshold BGL-SS, two types of thresholds are applied: a threshold of root mean square ($t_{RMS}$), and a threshold of group error bar ($t_{GE}$) as in (\ref{geb}).
 Upon the clean data and the 1\% $\sigma_u$ noise data, a $t_{RMS}=0.02$ is used.
 When the noise is risen to 5\%, $t_{RMS}$ changes to $0.01$.
 The $t_{GE}=0.1$ in all three experiments.
 The $\lambda$ of the Lasso is calculated using Monte Carlo EM algorithm \cite{park2008bayesian, xu2015bayesian}.
 For SGTR and group Lasso, several solutions with different settings of parameters are generated, and the model with the lowest AIC-like loss is chosen.

 When the noise level is low or none, both tBGL-SS and SGTR yield good results, while group Lasso failed to exclude some coefficients constantly close to zero, and the output is least fit to the true model.
 But when the noise is at a relatively high level, all three algorithms fail to identify the terms and coefficient values of the embedded partial differential equation.
 Nevertheless, threshold BGL-SS and group Lasso appear to be more robust for larger noise than SGTR.